Skip to main content

 Step 3: Send a request

 Once your endpoint shows Ready status, send a test request.
+If you haven’t already, export your API key in your terminal:

-Replace YOUR_ENDPOINT_ID with your actual endpoint ID:
+Run this command in your terminal, replacing YOUR_ENDPOINT_ID with your actual endpoint ID:

 curl --request POST \